 Is It Safe to Sleep with a Humidifier in Your Bedroom?

 When you first start using a humidifier in your bedroom, keep a close check on how your body and the environment around you is reacting.
-Remember to keep your humidifier clean and to monitor the humidity levels in your room to avoid over-humidification.
+Remember to keep your humidifier clean and to monitor the humidity levels in your room to avoid over-humidification and achieve the ideal humidity for sleeping.
 One of the potential side effects of adding too much moisture indoors is that you increase the risk of mold and bacteria.

 Ultrasonic humidifiers are often recommended for use in the bedroom while sleeping because of their lower noise emissions.
 However, they can over-humidify a room as the microscopic water droplets can pool and make things wet (increasing the likelihood of mold forming).
 If you see this start to happen, you may prefer to opt for an evaporative humidifier.
 Evaporative humidifiers use the natural process of evaporation to add moisture to the air, so they don’t produce any condensation on floors or other surfaces.